Find the answers to your questions with this Mewburn Ellis Q&A. Find out more about Mewburn Ellis opportunities here.

 Ivan, Cardiff University

-No, we don’t typically offer internship positions at Mewburn Ellis.
-There are really two main reasons for this: the job is so varied that it is not easy to give a thorough idea of what it involves during a short internship placement; also, a reasonable portion of the work that we handle is still secret so we would need to take precautions to avoid any possible disclosures of secret information and to satisfy our clients that we are handling their information with an appropriate level of security.
+Both are pre-organised programmes and deliver specific outcomes for the individuals (and our firm), we cannot unfortunately offer ad hoc internship opportunities.
+The job is very varied so it’s not easy to give a thorough idea of what it involves during a short ad hoc placement; also, a reasonable portion of the work that we handle is confidential so we would need to take precautions to avoid any possible disclosures of information and to satisfy our clients that we are handling their information with an appropriate level of security.

 _________________________________________________________________________________